Coding Guidelines

 Example

 "The 'Decline' button in the battle pass upsell dialog uses a muted grey (#aaa) at 11px, while the 'Buy Now' button uses a saturated gold at 18px bold.
-The visual hierarchy strongly favours the purchase action, consistent with the Visual Hierarchy (DP04) pattern."
+The visual hierarchy strongly favours the purchase action, consistent with PE-4a (Aesthetic Manipulation) and the Mathur DS07 (Visual bias) cross-reference."

 After submitting evidence, you have a 20-minute editing window to correct mistakes in the title, description, categories, and annotation regions.
 After this window closes, the submission becomes immutable to preserve the integrity of the dataset.